 1. Outline your goals.

-Do you want the students to review a communication pattern?
+Do you want the students to review the communication pattern?
 Are you teaching a complex grammar pattern that needs to be seen in context right away for it to make sense?
 Do you want them to review their dictionary skills?
 Once you have set clear goals for using popular songs it will be easier to find the most appropriate one.

 2. Choose songs that contain known patterns and vocabulary.